CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 ### Remove No Recent Activity when PR is reviewed

-Once the PR is reviewed the "no-recent-activity :chart_with_downwards_trend:" will be removed.
-This ensures that the productivity of the PR will continue and proceeds towards possible solutions to the problem.
+If there is an existing no-recent-activity label in the PR and the PR is reviewed, the no-recent-activity :chart_with_downwards_trend: label will be removed by the @Msftbot.
+This action reflects the improvement of participation and shows if the PR is successfully reviewed and tested without any error it will soon be merged.

 **Event responder - pull request reviews**